jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Rousseau used stories.

-With all the talk of heroes and villains, extras, and player gods, it shouldn't come as a big surprise that the troublemaking philosopher was also a great novelist.
+With all the talk of heroes and villains, extras, and player gods, it shouldn't be a surprise that the troublemaking philosopher was also a great novelist.

 So let's explain the three different stories that Rousseau used to change the world.